hbhunt/hbhunt/site/work/bulq.md

 tags:
     - project
     - ux

+summary: 'A travel journal that transports you to some of the most beautiful places on earth.'
+hero:
+  image: '/images/projects/bulq-mbp-com.png'
+  imageAlt: 'User research summary + findings'
+keyFacts:
+  - primary: '50%'
+    secondary: 'Increase in engagement'
+  - primary: '10%'
+    secondary: 'Increase in sales'
+  - primary: '£1,000,000'
+    secondary: 'In extra revenue'
+  - primary: '750 hours'
+    secondary: 'In saved productivity'
+  - primary: '4'
+    secondary: 'International awards'
+  - primary: '£28,000'
+    secondary: 'Saved in digital advertising'
+gallery:
+  - title: 'Creative layouts'
+    summary: 'We made sure the content sang with some creative layout and typography work, while making sure the content was easy to read.'
+    image: '/images/projects/bulq-cases-wireframes.png'
+  - title: 'Keeping it clear'
+    summary: 'We wanted to make sure the content was as clear as it could be, regardless of what it was.'
+    image: '/images/work/behind-the-scenes-gallery-3.jpg'
+  - title: 'Beautiful photography'
+    summary: 'We made the the stunning photography sit center stage because let’s be honest: that’s what you all came for.'
+    image: '/images/work/behind-the-scenes-gallery-3.jpg'
+team: [1, 4, 6]
 ---

 BULQ has supplied <span class="font-extrabold">thousands</span> of resellers with <span class="font-extrabold">millions</span> of dollars worth of inventory to power their businesses.